1952 United States Senate special election in Connecticut

-The 1952 United States Senate special election in Connecticut was held on November 4, 1952 to fill the vacancy left by the death of Brien McMahon.
+The 1952 United States Senate special election in Connecticut was held on November 4, 1952, to fill the vacancy left by the death of Brien McMahon.

-Incumbent Senator Prescott Bush, who won the special election, was later re-elected in 1956 to a full term in office over Democratic U.S. Representative Thomas J. Dodd.
+Republican candidate Prescott Bush defeated Democrat Abraham Ribicoff and served the remainder of the Senate term.
+Bush was later re-elected in 1956 to a full term in office over Democratic U.S. Representative Thomas J. Dodd.
+Ribicoff would later succeed Bush in the Senate after his retirement in 1962.

 Background

 Senator Brien McMahon, whose term in office was scheduled to expire in 1957, died on July 28, 1952.
 William A. Purtell, who was already the Republican nominee for Connecticut's other Senate seat in a regularly scheduled election for the term expiring in 1959, was appointed to fill the seat until a successor could be duly elected.
 Purtell continued to stand in the regular election rather than run for the remainder of McMahon's term.